For some reason, the number four and stability seem to fit together.

 Maybe it shouldn’t be a surprise that you can make dentures much more stable with the addition of just four dental implants, too.

-At Davenport Dental Group, one of the restorative service we offer are All-on-4® implant-supported dentures.
+At Davenport Dental Group, one of the restorative services we offer is All-on-4® implant-supported dentures.

 From a cosmetic point of view, dentures do offer considerable advantages when compared with not having any teeth.